 Part 1.
 Install Ansible

 If you don’t have Ansible already installed, getting it is very easy.
 There are multiple ways to get Ansible, but I will be focusing on the PIP method.
 PIP is a python package manager.
-I am using CentOS 7.5 for my examples but with minor changes this will work for any distribution.
+I will show CentOS 7 and 8 for my examples but with minor changes this will work for any distribution.

-For CentOS the pip package is in the EPEL repository, so first I need to install that repo.
+For CentOS 7 the pip package is in the EPEL repository, so first you need to install that repo.

 $ sudo yum install epel-release -y